844.520.6993

 woman cleaning kitchen cabinets

 You know that marketing plays a significant role in your house cleaning business.
 The question is, where do you start?
-With so many marketing techniques out there, it can be overwhelming and time consuming to research.
-For that reason, we’ve broken down how to promote your cleaning business with nine tips so you can reach more clients and get more business.
+With so many marketing techniques out there, it can be overwhelming and time-consuming to research.
+For that reason, we’ve broken down how to promote your cleaning business with 9 tips so you can reach more clients and get more business.

 According to the Out of Home Advertising Association of America (OAAA), 98% of Americans indicated they notice vehicle advertisements.
 OAAA also claims that these ads reach more customers than any other form of advertising.

 This type of advertising reaches local consumers.
-It doesn’t matter if your future customer is in the driver’s seat or on the passenger’s side, they can easily view your car wrap advertisement from a variety of places such as at a stop sign, in freeway traffic, or parked at the grocery store.
-The nice thing about advertising your cleaning services using a car wrap advertisement is that it works for you 24/7 and your business gains significant brand exposure to potential customers.
+It doesn’t matter if your future customer is in the driver’s seat or on the passenger’s side, they can easily view your house cleaning marketing car wrap from various places such as at a stop sign, in freeway traffic, or parked at the grocery store.
+The nice thing about advertising your cleaning services using a car wrap advertisement is that it works for you 24/7, and your business gains significant brand exposure to potential customers.

-If you are considering a car wrap, you may want to include the following:
+If you are considering a car wrap as a method to promote your house cleaning business, you may want to include the following:

 • Website

-Facebook paid advertisements are a great tool you can use to market your house cleaning business.
-With these online ads, you can target potential customers by location and age and it’s more affordable than paying for a print ad in a magazine or newspaper.
-In contrast to a Facebook ad, depending on where you want to print your ad, ad space can cost anywhere from $500 to $20,000 dollars and you might not even see a return for a long time.
+Facebook paid advertisements are a great tool you can use for house cleaning marketing.
+With online ads, you can target potential customers by location and age.
+Even better, it’s more affordable than paying for a print ad in a magazine or newspaper!
+In contrast to purchasing a Facebook ad, depending on where you want to print your ad, an ad space can cost anywhere from $500 to $20,000 dollars—you might not even see a return for a long time.

 Your Facebook ad could include the following:

 When you run your Facebook ad or ads, make sure that you keep up with the comments and reply quickly.
-Timing plays a huge role in marketing your business because you don’t want to lose your potential customer to a competitor who is more responsive.
+Timing plays a huge role in how to advertise house cleaning businesses, as you don’t want to lose any potential customers to a more responsive competitor.

-One way to stand out to market your house cleaning business from the competition is by getting certified.
-Give your business a competitive edge by showing your customers that you’re keeping up with industry changes and standards.
+One house cleaning marketing tip to help you stand out from the competition is by getting certified.
+Give your cleaning business a competitive edge by showing your customers that you’re keeping up with industry changes and standards.

 Here are a few certifications you can get through reputable associations: